droidix/CnC_Generals_Zero_Hour/README.md

 ### GameEngine

-- excluded the `Source Files\GameNetwork\GameSpy` directory from the build
+- introduced the `GAMESPY_DISABLED` preprocessor define to disable code that uses the GameSpy SDK

 ### GameEngineDevice